akheron/emacslike-extension/README.md

-# emacs-like-utils
+# emacslike-extension

-Helpers for those who are into Emacs.
+Utilities for those who are into Emacs.

 ## Features